hotschedules/gettingstarted/docs/MobileApps.md

 ### Set up your environment

-Create a new directory for your rbc-cli project anywhere you want.
+Create a new directory for your bodhi-cli project anywhere you want.

 ```
 > mkdir <project-name>
 > cd <project-name>
 ```

-Initiate a rbc-cli project in a new directory.
+Initiate a bodhi-cli project in a new directory.

 ```
 > bodhi init